Last updated on January 6th, 2026 at 11:29 pm

 Tulum Restaurants Overview

-Visiting the top restaurants in Tulum is a different experience than the rest of the Riviera Maya.
-Here in Tulum, things are more rustic, nature-filled, and bohemian!
+Visiting the top restaurants in Tulum is a whole different experience from the rest of the Riviera Maya.
+Here in Tulum, things are a lot more rustic, nature-filled and bohemian!

-Expect to be sitting on a hand-crafted chair with your feet in the sand or gazing across at the treetops in a ‘nest’, but don’t be fooled by appearances.
-The food in Tulum, Mexico, is incredible!
+Expect a hand-crafted chair with your feet in the sand or gazing over the treetops in a ‘nest’.
+But don’t be fooled by appearances, some of these rustic, palm-tree-filled terraces are Michelin-starred – the food in Tulum, Mexico, is fantastic!

 Food In Tulum Mexico

-Authentic Mexican food can still be found on (almost) every menu, including local dishes such as fish tacos or fresh ceviche, insider tip, try the traditional cochinita pibil – barbeque pulled pork!
+Authentic Mexican food is featured on (almost) every menu, including local dishes such as fish tacos (my favourite choice), fresh ceviche or traditional cochinita pibil – barbeque pulled pork!

 BEST RESTAURANTS IN TULUM ON THE BEACH